dotnet/docs/docs/async/async-in-depth.md

 *   `Task` represents a single operation which does not return a value.
 *   `Task<T>` represents a single operation which returns a value of type `T`.

-It’s important to reason about Tasks as abstractions of work happening in the background, and *not* an abstraction over multithreading.
+It’s important to reason about Tasks as abstractions of work happening asynchronously, and *not* an abstraction over multithreading.
 In fact, unless explicitly started on a new thread via `Task.Run`, a Task will start on the current thread and delegate work to the Operating System.

 You can learn more about Tasks and different ways to interact with them in the [Task-based Asynchronous Pattern (TAP) Article](https://msdn.microsoft.com/en-us/library/hh873175(v=vs.110).aspx).